arvados/arvados/README.md

 The key components of Arvados are:

-## Keep

-Keep is the Arvados storage system for managing and storing large collections of files.
+* *Keep*: Keep is the Arvados storage system for managing and storing large collections of files.
 Keep combines content addressing and a distributed storage architecture resulting in both high reliability and high throughput.
 Every file stored in Keep can be accurately